ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Bike Components

-Any good touring electric bike should be durable, and have robust components.
+Any good touring electric bike should be durable and have robust components.
 The Cube Kathmandu SL is a true touring bike in this sense.

 From the excellent Rockshox Judy forks through to Shimano’s XT 1 x 12 groupset, this is a bike that’s ready for anything the wild can throw at it.